 Although there will always be some question about whether he was Neutral Good or Lawful Good, it's implied in Revenge of the Sith that Obi-Wan Kenobi withheld knowledge of Anakin's relationship from the Jedi Council, and even explicitly states his disagreement with the Council's assignment for Skywalker in the waning days of the Clone Wars.
 This would imply that, like his old master, Kenobi generally played by the rules but was willing to break them.
 Of course, it's possible that Kenobi was the only truly Lawful Good member of the Council, and that the rest were Lawful Neutral, which was the reason Palpatine chose to wait until Kenobi was away before making The Reveal to Skywalker.
 It could also be reasonably argued that the Council had drifted so far into Lawful Stupid that they did Palpatine's work for him.
 Mace Windu's unrelenting hostility towards Anakin in particular tended to only increase the latter's rebelliousness.
 Anakin might have actually been closer to Neutral Good were his relationship with the Council not quite so adversarial.

-Padme started out in the PT as Lawful Good, however, as the Clone Wars went on, she found her becoming critical of how the Republic was becoming more authoritarian and became Neutral Good in opposition to this development.
+Padme started out in the prequel trilogy as Lawful Good, but as the Clone Wars went on, she became critical of how the Republic was becoming more authoritarian and became Neutral Good in opposition to this development.